 In addition, questions may be asked of any director at SGRP's annual stockholders' meeting.
 SGRP schedules its annual stockholders' meeting on the same day as a regularly scheduled quarterly Board meeting, so all directors generally attend.
-All of SGRP's directors attended its 2011 annual stockholders' meeting.
+All of SGRP's directors at the time attended its 2012 annual stockholders' meeting.
 The Corporation believes its directors should attend all possible meetings of the Board and its committees and stockholders, but has not specified any required minimum attendance.